 - Asbestos treatments, as necessary.
-The cost of asbestos work shall be modeled as an itemized cost and included in the SIR using the electronic energy audit or calculator required for the building type.
-See the Weatherization Assistant Guide on the HE+ TTA website under Weatherization | Manuals & Guides. - 2.
-When not present or when existing smoke detectors are non-functional, install a smoke detector in the basement and on each floor in the thermal envelope.
+Model additional asbestos costs with related measure(s).
+Report the costs separately.
+See the Weatherization Assistant Guide on the HE+ TTA website under Weatherization | Manuals & Guides. - When not present or when existing smoke detectors are non-functional, install a smoke detector in the basement and on each floor in the thermal envelope.
 Install alarms in the vicinity of the sleeping area(s).
 Install smoke alarms in accordance with the manufacturer's instructions (SWS 2.0101.2c).
 See Wisconsin Weatherization Field Guide Chapter 5. - 3.
 When not present or when existing carbon monoxide alarms are non-functional, install a carbon monoxide alarm on each floor and in the vicinity of sleeping area(s).
 If the sleeping areas cannot be monitored with one detector more than one detector shall be installed.
-See Wisconsin Weatherization Field Guide Chapter 5. - 4.
-Sump pump covers are required to be installed and sealed when not present to reduce radon from entering the home, when applicable.
+See Wisconsin Weatherization Field Guide Chapter 5.

+4. Sump pump covers are required to be installed and sealed when not present to reduce radon from entering the home, when applicable.
 When existing sump pump covers are not sealed, they must be sealed.
 See Wisconsin Weatherization Field Guide Chapter 5.